fndlalit/testability-scorer/README.md

 ## Learning Objectives

 By exploring this project, you'll understand:
-1. How to write effective Playwright tests
+1. The concept of Intrinsic Testability in software context
 2. The relationship between test automation and software testability
-3. Practical applications of Intrinsic Testability principles
+3. Practical applications of Intrinsic Testability principles via automated checks
 4. Best practices for observable and controllable test automation

 ## Demo Sites Used